11nonali23/elliptic-curve-ZKP-equality/README.md

-# ZKP-equality
+# elliptic-curve-ZKP-equality

-Go collection of zero knowledge proofs of equality in the elliptic curve cryptography
+This go module is a collection of zero knowledge proofs of equality.

+### Supported proofs

+- Schnorr equality proof
+  - Pederse-Pedersen
+- Chaum-Pedersen
+  - Pedersen-Elgamal
+  - Pedersen-Pedersen